Bacon Sauce (al Fume)

 - You usually don’t add chili pepper to cream sauce (but sometimes rules are meant to be broken).

-This is also a good sauce to use for making baked rigatoni.
-Mix Parmesan into your sauce at the same time you add the cream.
+This sauce is also good for baked rigatoni.
+Mix ½ cup Parmesan in when adding the cream.
 Slightly undercook rigatoni.
-In a baking dish, place a layer of sauce, half the rigatoni, more sauce, and a sprinkle of Parmesan cheese.
+In a baking dish, place a layer of sauce, half the rigatoni, more sauce, and a sprinkle of Parmesan.
 Then do it again with the rest of the rigatoni, more sauce, and more Parmesan.
-Top with grated mozzarella (or some other soft cheese like, friulano) and bake at 350°F for 20 minutes covered, and then 20 minutes uncovered.
+Top with grated mozzarella (or some soft cheese like, friulano) and bake at 350°F for 20 minutes covered, and then 20 minutes uncovered.
 Use lots of sauce—it can’t be dry.